jlehrer1/InstantEDA/README.md

 # Instant EDA
 ## Work in progress :)
-Instantly generate common exploratory data plots.
+Instantly generate common exploratory data plots without having to worry about cleaning your data.

 To guarantee you are using the correct packages, run `pip install -r requirements.txt`.